It Started with Eve: Shooting

 Filming started 27 May 1941, just after Durbin returned from honeymoon for her first marriage.

 Pasternak announced during filming that he would be leaving Universal after 16 years.
 He later wrote about it in his memoirs:

 I called her into my office and told her why it had to be and why I was leaving.
 It was the only time in our years together I saw her weep.
-"You can't," she said.
+"You can't", she said.
 "You can't do this to me."
 But I had my personal reasons, and they did not all concern her and I said I must.
 It was not easy to talk to her because a lot of water had flowed under the bridge.
 She had her life to live now and it could not be the same as before.
 She said some nice things and ran out of the office.

 In October 1941 Koster said this was the toughest film he had ever worked on.
 He had an argument with Norman Krasna which resulted in Krasna quitting the film with 40 pages still to be written.
 Richard Carle died after working in the picture for three weeks.
 He was in every scene and they all had to be shot again with Walter Catlett in the role.
 Then Durbin became ill for four weeks; they shot around her for five days then had to stop production.
 When she came back Laughton fell ill and there was another delay.
 An electrician fell from a scaffolding on the set and broke a leg and another was burned.
 Pasternak signed to go to MGM and Koster was getting divorced.

 Koster later said he thought Durbin looked at her most beautiful in this film because of Rudolph Mate's photography.
+He also recalled:

+I had to stay home after eight o'clock at night because of the curfew.
+I was not only a foreigner, I was an enemy alien — a German.
+Every night at eight o'clock Charles Laughton came to see my wife and me, and he sat with us all evening and read to us.
+It was part of what he was rehearsing for his one-man show.
+He read things that were unknown to me, which I found delightful.
+But he also read Shakespeare and the Bible.
+Peggy [Moran] and I got engaged at Laughton's house.

 Filming did not finish until September.
-Cummings had to go work on King's Row during the shoot.
+Cummings had to go work on Kings Row during the shoot.

 Reception

+Box office

+The film was a hit and earned $2,264,300.